dhhjx880713/mosi_utils_anim/python_src/README.txt

                 0 for Catmull-Rom
-                1 for BSpline (which in this implementation does not go through every control point) 2 for Fitted BSpline
+                1 for BSpline (which in this implementation does not go through every control point) 2 for Fitted BSpline control_point_filter_threshold - used as parameter for a filter that ignores control points that are too close to each other, a value <= 0 deactivates the control point filter.

 4. local/global/time optimization settings
 method -  supported methods are "leastsq", "BFGS" and "Nelder-Mead"